 - Recognize the Emotional Criminals In Your World: Learn who they are and what their tactics are.
 Click here for a list of the 10 most common Emotional Criminals.

 - Avoid: If at all possible, avoid the Emotional Criminal and do not allow them to be a part of your world.
 If you have to deal with them (family members, co-workers, etc.), do not engage them beyond what is absolutely necessary.
 Stick to “surface” matters — be polite and professional at all times.
 You can control the level of personal interaction you have with Emotional Criminals.
+Stay classy and don’t give them any ammunition to use against you.

 - Develop Thick Skin: When you are in a “war” or being attacked by an Emotional Criminal, thick skin and emotional armor are a must.
 Insults or bad behavior will penetrate your inner peace if there is nothing to stop them.
 Practice meditation, have a mantra you can repeat to yourself and realize that the Emotional Criminal cannot steal your secrets or self-worth unless you expose it to them.

 - Get Rid of Guilt: Never feel guilty about saying “no” to someone if your self-worth is at stake.
 Eliminating toxic people from your life will create a sense of inner peace – there is no guilt in wanting a peaceful life.
 The Emotional Criminal’s greatest weapon is guilt.
-They will try to make you feel like you are the bad person or guilty for not giving them what they ultimate desire – control over your emotions.
+They will try to make you feel like you are the bad person or guilty for not giving them what they ultimately desire – control over your emotions.

 - Rise Above It All: It’s not easy, but when you start to master the techniques to protect yourself from the Emotional Criminals of the world, you will be able stand above them with your dignity intact.